If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 For sleep, weight, and sexual effects, the two are broadly similar.

-Both are roughly weight-neutral in the short term.
-Both can disturb sleep, and less often, both can make some people sleepier.
 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
+These effects are worth raising with a prescriber, because there are real options, including lowering the dose, switching to a medication less likely to cause this, such as bupropion, or adding another medication to counter it.

 Why a clinician might choose one over the other